 What Is the Best Way to Obtain the Evidence You Need?

-While you should begin collecting evidence to prove your case immediately after your pedestrian collision, the best way to ensure that you obtain all the proof you need is to retain an experienced pedestrian accident lawyer.
-They will know exactly what you need and can obtain much of it for you.
+While you should begin collecting evidence to prove your case immediately after your pedestrian collision, the best way to ensure you obtain all the proof you need is to retain an experienced San Diego pedestrian accident lawyer.
+They will know precisely what you need and can obtain much of it.
 They can also file your claim with the insurance company and negotiate your settlement so that you receive all that you deserve.

-At the Law Offices of Mark C. Blane, my staff and I are committed to helping you every step of the way and fighting aggressively with the insurance company so that you are treated fairly.
-To learn about my track record of success in these cases and how I can assist you, start a live chat or call my San Diego office to schedule your free consultation.
+At the Law Offices of Mark C. Blane, my staff and I are committed to helping you every step of the way and fighting aggressively with the insurance company to treat you fairly.
+To learn about my track record of success in these cases and how I can help you, you can start a live chat or call my San Diego office to schedule your free consultation.